EthicalML/xai/README.md

 ![GitHub](https://img.shields.io/badge/License-MIT-lightgrey.svg)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

-# XAI - An eXplainability toolbox for machine learning [v0.0.2 ALPHA]
+# XAI - An eXplainability toolbox for machine learning

 XAI is a Machine Learning library that is designed with AI explainability in its core.
 XAI contains various tools that enable for analysis and evaluation of data and models.
 The XAI library is maintained by [The Institute for Ethical AI & ML](http://ethical.institute/), and it was developed based on the [8 principles for Responsible Machine Learning](http://ethical.institute/principles.html).

-# ALPHA Version
+# [0.0.2] ALPHA Version

-This library is currently in early stage developments
+This library is currently in early stage developments and hence it will be quite unstable due to the fast updates.
+It is important to bare this in mind if using it in production.

 ## What do we mean by eXplainable AI?